dwhieb/dissertation/README.md

 More information about the ANC Tool may be found [here][ANC-Tool].
 Steps for applying part-of-speech tags to the OANC are as follows:

-1. Download the ANC Tool from the [ANC Tool download page][ANC-Tool] and unzip the folder.
+1. Download the ANC Tool from the [ANC Tool download page][ANC-Tool] and unzip the folder. **NOTE:** The MASC data uses a slightly different version of the ANC Tool than the regular OANC.
+Make sure you download the version designed to work with MASC 3.0 ([download link here][ANC-Tool-download]).

   If you have already cloned this repository, you can skip this step; the ANC Tool will be located in the `scripts/ANC` folder.

 1. If you do not have Java installed on your computer, download it from [here][Java] and then install it on your computer.

 1. Run the ANC Tool following the instructions on the [ANC Tool page][ANC-Tool].
-It is recommended that you run the tool from the command line following the format `java -Xmx500M -jar ANCTool-x.y.z-jar.jar`.
+The MASC version of the ANC Tool must be run from the command line following the format `java -Xmx500M -jar ANCTool-x.y.z-jar.jar`.
 See the [ANC Tool page][ANC-Tool] for complete details.

-If you have `npm` installed on your computer, you can simply run the ANC Tool from the command line with `npm run anc`.
+  If you have `npm` installed on your computer, you can skip the above step and simply run `npm run anc` from the command line to start the ANC Tool.

 1. The first time you run the ANC Tool, it will ask you to specify the location of the folder where you placed the OANC data.
 Select this folder and click _Accept_.